mrasu/echoed/README.md

     ```
 2. Create `.echoed.yml`.
     To integrate Echoed, create a configuration file named `.echoed.yml`.
-    The minimal required option is `output`.
-Refer to the [Configuration](#Configuration) section for detail.
+    The minimal required option is `output`, specifying where to write the result.
+Refer to the [Configuration](#Configuration) section for other options.

     For example:
     ```yml
     output: "report/result.html"
     ```
-3. Update your OpenTelemetry endpoint to connect to Echoed.
+3. Update your OpenTelemetry endpoint to send data to Echoed.
     If you are using the OpenTelemetry Collector, modify its settings as shown below:
     ```yml
     exporters:
       otlphttp/local:
-        endpoint: http://host.docker.internal:3000 # Default port of Echoed's server
+        endpoint: http://host.docker.internal:3000 # Default port of Echoed is 3000

     service:
       pipelines: